jayjayjpg/emberginners-workshop/content/steps/install-party/step-002.md

 ---
-title: Step 2 - Chrome Browser
+title: Step 2 - The Browser
 order: 2
 ---

-## What is browser?
+## What is a browser?

 A browser is a program running on your laptop or desktop computer that allows you to browse the internet and visit websites online.
 Examples for commonly used browers are Google Chrome, Firefox, Safari and Edge.